ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 <button type="button" class="btn btn-primary" @onclick="(e => this.AreYouSureAsync())">Are You Sure Dialog</button>
 ```

 The function that opens the FetchData View is shown below.
+It's *async* and waits on the `Task` object passed back by the modal dialog to complete.

 It:
-1. Locks the application so the user can't navigate away.
+1. Locks the application so the user can't navigate away it.
 2. Builds a `ModalOptions` object.
 3. Calls `ShowModalDialogAsync` on the `ViewManager`.
 This opens the dialog and renders an instance of `FetchData` as the child content.
 4. Waits for the provided task to complete.
 The Modal Dialog sets the task to complete when it closes.